-Symetra Trek has indexed accounts and a fixed account.
+Symetra index-linked annuities have indexed accounts and a fixed account.
 Interest credited to the indexed accounts is affected by the value of outside indexes.
 Values based on the performance of any index are not guaranteed, and the contract value may decrease.
 The contract does not directly participate in any outside investment.

 The performance of an index does not reflect the payment or reinvestment of dividends.

 It is not possible to invest in an index.

 Symetra reserves the right to add, remove or replace indexes or crediting methods subject to applicable regulatory approval.